PharrellWANG/HTM162-Bazel-Cmake/README.rst

     as its input, and outputs something runnable, typically machine code for either a physical or virtual machine, or source code in a different language.

+    **Compiling** is a sub-set of **Building**.

+    We can say that, after building (usually happens in the terminal, not in the IDE), you get a shippable binary product; while after compiling (such as in the IDE, after your updates to the codes, you compile it for running/debugging, that is to say, it usually happens in the IDE, such as Visual Studio), you get a runnable binary, which is not usually termed as ``a shippable product``.
+(E.G, in out case, when we use CMake to build our binary, it is not shippable since it heavily depends on the shared lib which will only be linked to the binary during runtime.
+Other machines will not have such shared libs.
+Hence it is not shippable; BUT, if we use Bazel, all the source codes related to the project are built into a single binary.
+No dependency to extra shared lib.
+Hence the building results will be a shippable product.)

 How to compile with SSE4.2 and AVX optimizations using Bazel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~